otrv4/otrv4/otrv4.md

       (C, D, H) are the Cramer-Shoup public key parameters
 ```

-OTR public keys have fingerprints, which are hex strings that serve as
+OTRv4 public keys have fingerprints, which are hex strings that serve as
 identifiers for the public key.
 The fingerprint is calculated by taking the
 SHA3-256 hash of the byte-level representation of the public key.